k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 > NOTES:
 >
-> * Clicking on the Execute button will first save the schema and deploy the LU, in case it was changed.
+> * Clicking on the Execute button will first save the Schema and deploy the LU, in case it was changed.
-> * If you have made changes in the schema, you should click on the Execute button again, in order to view how they affected the LUI content.
+> * If you have made changes in the Schema, you should click on the Execute button again, in order to view how they affected the LUI content.
 > * When changing the Sync Mode or cleaning the Instance ID field - the window is reset and the displayed content is cleared.
 This is done in order to avoid confusion of what is currently being displayed.

-To close the Table Data Viewer window, click on the X at its upper-right corner.
+To close the Table Data Viewer panel, click on the X at its upper-right corner.